ChrstphrHll/npc_gen/students/Lucoe Lorelei.md

 ---
 ### Description
 - 2nd year Dwarf Barbarian in Treskal
-- curly dark red hair that's put back in a long pony tail, Amber eyes, and Dark Tan skin
+- shoulder length curly dark red hair that's well kept, Amber eyes, and Dark Tan skin
 - Is Modest and Contemptible, and has Creativity as their ideal

 ### Organizations